You’ve been carrying a lot for a long time.

 You don’t necessarily want everything to be different — you just want it to feel more manageable.
 More steady.
 More like you.

-If that sounds familiar, you don’t have to navigate it alone.
+If this feels familiar, you don’t have to keep carrying it on your own.

 “Like the daylily, you are allowed to bloom again - even after the longest night.”